 Next, click on the Caching icon at the top of the page to configure your caching settings.

 Fixed your Browser Cache Expiration setting to 1 month, or select Respect Existing Headers if you’ve already configured caching on your origin server pannel.

 Now that you’ve configured Cloudflare CDN Setup , the next step is to check that it is working properly.
 In your browser, open a new tab and visit GTMetrix.
 Then, enter your website’s URL in the search field and click the span style=”background-color: #eee”>Analyze button.

-First, under the PageSpeed tab, check that the Leverage browser caching criteria has a high score.
+At first, as on the PageSpeed tab, check that the Leverage browser caching criteria has a high score as per expectation.

-Next, navigate to the YSlow tab and check that the Use a Content Delivery Network (CDN) and the Add Expires headers criteria are both met.
+Next step, navigate to the YSlow tab and check that the Use a Content Delivery Network (CDN) and the Add Expires headers category are both met.